-Parkinson's breakthough could slow disease progressionOctober 24th, 2012 in Parkinson's & Movement disorders /
+Parkinson's breakthough could slow disease progressionOctober 24, 2012 in Medicine & Health / Parkinson's & Movement disorders

 In an early-stage breakthrough, a team of Northwestern University scientists has developed a new family of compounds that could slow the progression of Parkinson's disease.